 This time is money aphorism will come to mind each time your employees devote more of their time to correcting defects than they do anything else.
 Therefore, make sure to include overtime or rework hours when evaluating the costs of maintaining the old press brake.
 In doing so, you will recognize when it is time to replace outdated, obsolete equipment with new equipment before causing unnecessary harm to your business.

 Keep in mind that there are many unexpected positive effects of buying a new press brake.
 First, the accuracy of your press brake can give you a competitive advantage when you are trying to close a deal that requires a low defect rate.
 In addition, better efficiency will reduce your customer rejects and rate of returns.
-Finally, your customers will love what you do for them because you deliver a superior product instead of getting complaints.
+Finally, your customers will love what you do for them because you deliver a superior, defect-free product.

 When planning that new purchase, think about your future business goals.
 For example, what type of contracts would you like for your business?
 And which press brake will suit those goals?
 In addition, you will want to learn about new press brake technology and how it might fit into your plans.